deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Tomoe nodded, and remained silently at his side for a while.

-“...I think…” Gilgamesh began, “...I think…I think this would be easier to bear if he were not so…unrepentant.”
+“…I think…” Gilgamesh began, “…I think…I think this would be easier to bear if he were not so…unrepentant.”

 “Then this might one day cost him everything.
 The Great Father was merciful.”